stainless-api/upload-openapi-spec-action/README.md

 You can identify your Stainless project name on the [Stainless dashboard](https://app.stainlessapi.com/).

-`commit_message` is an optional parameter.
+`commit_message` is an optional parameter that allows you to specify the commit message that we will use for the commits generated for your SDKs as a result of your API change (and which will subsequently appear in the Changelog).
 If you provide it, please use the [Conventional Commits format](https://www.conventionalcommits.org/en/v1.0.0/) for all of your messages.
+If you do not provide it, we will use a default.

 ## Usage with ReadMe for docs with example snippets